thosgood/this-weeks-finds/markdown/101-151/week150.md

 *means* tensoring them.
 So in this case, R\[\[c\]\] becomes the "multiplicative" formal group law.
-Of course, some fiddling around is required, because we don't usually think of the multiplicative unit 1 as the origin of the line\... but we can if we want.
+Of course, some fiddling around is required, because we don't usually think of the multiplicative unit 1 as the origin of the line... but we can if we want.

 What are some other examples?
 Well, complex cobordism theory is one.
 This corresponds to the "universal" formal group law: a formal group